 • Detached house, semi-detached house, townhouse, apartment or condominium

-• Family-friendly neighborhood in the suburbs, happening area downtown or a neighborhood in between
+• Family-friendly neighborhood in the suburbs, a happening area downtown, or a neighborhood in between

 • What kind of outdoor space you want and the size